Veteran, Vintage & Classic Cars (Pre 1970) and Caravans

-The Great Dorset Steam Fair is always privileged to welcome a wide range of veteran, vintage and classic cars, particularly exhibiting examples from the dawn of motoring up to the 1960’s/early 1970’s.
+The Great Dorset Steam Fair is always privileged to welcome a wide range of veteran, vintage and early classic cars, with examples from the dawn of motoring at the beginning of the 1900’s up to the late 1960’s.
 These are brought to Dorset from all over the UK and abroad by their enthusiastic owners.
-Over 100 cars will be on display this year.

 There is a daily parade of cars in the main ring that is really popular with visitors.
-Coupled with the caravans on the site they’re sure to bring back happy memories of days gone by.
+They’re sure to bring back happy memories of days gone by.
 Many makes of car are displayed – here you will see history in motion- a moving picture of the development of car vehicle manufacture in the UK.
 Walk among them, which you are welcomed to do, as they stand on display between parades, you could easily come face to face with reminders of times past, those memories special to you.

 At the Great Dorset Steam Fair nearly 400 commercial vehicles, great and small, are on display – bearing a wide selection of familiar names in British road haulage.
 Names of manufacturers and operators that bring back memories of days past and almost forgotten, when British lorries and workmanship served the transport needs of the nation and beyond.